cammac725/snake-game-js/README.md

 ### Don't run into any of the walls or any part of the snake

-### Eat as many apples as you can.
-The snake will speed up as you eat apples.
+### Feed the snake as many apples as you can.
+The snake will speed up as it eats apples

-#### Created using HTML, CSS, and Javascript.
+#### Created using HTML, CSS, and Javascript

 Thanks to Scrimba.com